JMamto/sampleadmin/README.md

-# jaleonar
-Hey there!
-Welcome to my Github Account.
+# Welcome to my Github Account!